The chairman of the financial services regulator, Joe Longo, has announced he will step down from his position in May 2026.

 APRA chair John Lonsdale noted the deputy chair’s contribution to APRA since she joined in 2021.

-“APRA has benefitted from successive appointments to the board with deep knowledge of the financial system.
+“APRA has benefited from successive appointments to the board with deep knowledge of the financial system.
 Margaret has also brought extensive experience across the private and public sector and in jurisdictions outside Australia.
 This expertise has been invaluable to APRA and I thank Margaret for her leadership, support and the contribution she has made,” Lonsdale said.

 “Margaret oversaw the implementation of the Your Future, Your Super reforms, which commenced on her first day at APRA.
 These far-reaching reforms were aimed at ensuring superannuation works in the best financial interests of all Australians and improving efficiency, transparency and accountability in the superannuation industry.